ibm-js/delite/docs/DisplayContainer.md

 ## Extending DisplayContainer

-In order for a container to leverage `delite/DisplayContainer` it must extend it and possibly implement the `changeDisplay()` and/or `load()` functions in order to customize their behavior.
+In order for a container to leverage `delite/DisplayContainer` it must extend it and possibly implement the `changeDisplay()` and/or `loadChild()` functions in order to customize their behavior.
 The following subclass is looking at the parameters passed to the `show()` or `hide()` function in order to perform a visual transition when switching the child visibility.
 In particular it performs a fading in or out transition based on the value of the `fade` parameter.